Vayasu Pasanga: Production

 Previously, the film was titled as Kadhal Pannum Vayasu and then the name was changed to Vayasu Pasanga.
+The film's story was written by public relation officer Peru Thulasi Palanivel.

 Soundtrack

 The film score and the soundtrack were composed by R. K. Sundar, with lyrics written by Dr. Kiruthiya, Kalaikumar, Vaigai Selvan, Viveka and Punniya.

 Release and reception

 The censor board felt the film too vulgar even for 'A' certificate standards.
 Finally, the film was handed back to the film unit after some serious warnings from the board.
 Malathi Rangarajan of The Hindu wrote, "The actual plot unfolds in the last 40 minutes, but by that time you are tired with the gibberish that has been going on for more than an hour".
 Sify stated, "The problem with the film is the stale story that we have seen in umpteen youth films" and criticised the excessive vulgarity.
+Chennai Online wrote "Bharati Kannan, after directing some devotionals, tries his hand at a different subject.
+But if this is the stuff he has to offer, he would do better to stick to his socio-religious genre!".